-Comprehensive Examination:
+Comprehensive Examination

 All students in the program are required to complete a comprehensive final examination in order to graduate with a M.S. non-thesis degree from the University of Florida.
-The department will disseminate this exam to all students who have completed a degree application in any given term.
+The department will disseminate this exam to all students who have registered for MCB7922 Final Literature Review in their graduation semester.
 Directions for submitting completed final exams will be given at the time they are assigned.